berylrb/beba/ReadMe.md

 This app allows users to create, collect, and practice answering behavioral interview questions.

-Visit the beba app<a href="https://beryl-beba.herokuapp.com/" target="_blank">here</a>.
+Visit the beba app <a href="https://beryl-beba.herokuapp.com/" target="_blank">here</a>.

-Additionally, check out the trello board used for planning this app at <a href="https://trello.com/b/6fKWFjpH/beba-planning" target="_blank">here</a>.
+Additionally, check out the trello board used for planning this app <a href="https://trello.com/b/6fKWFjpH/beba-planning" target="_blank">here</a>.